location of the factories and mills industrial revolution

 Inventors and Inventions of the Industrial Revolution

 WEBThe spinning mule.
-About 1779 Samuel Crompton invented the spinning mule, which he designed by combining features of the spinning jenny and the water frame.
+About 1779 Crompton invented the spinning mule, which he designed by combining features of the spinning jenny and the water frame.
 His machine was capable of producing fine as well as coarse yarn and made it possible for a single operator to work more than 1,000 spindles simultaneously.